apache/cordova-docs/www/docs/en/dev/config_ref/images.md

     specific language governing permissions and limitations
     under the License.

-title: Customize app icons
+title: Customize App Icons
-toc_title: Customize icons
+toc_title: Icons
 description: Learn how to customize icons for your Cordova application.
 ---

 {% cdv_platform inject %}

-# Customize Icons
+# Icons

 This section shows how to configure an application's icon for various platforms.
 Documentation about splash screen images can be found in the Cordova-Plugin-Splashscreen documentation [Splashscreen plugin docs][splashscreen_plugin].